kanishkkavdia/AI4Bharat-Data-Engineer-Internship-Task-1-wiki-extractor-/README.md

 Instructions:
-To use this assignment: Run wiki_extractor.py.
+To use this assignment:
+Run wiki_extractor.py.
 Enter keyword ,number of urls you want and json filename.

+Sample:
 There is also a demo file made for keyword="History of India" ,no of url =20, filename="out.json".
 Example of user input is also given in the form of picture.